 If you board at least three times in one day, you can save money with the Day Pass.
 Be sure to ask the bus operator for the pass before depositing $3 exact cash in the fare box.
 The pass expires at midnight and there’s no need for a transfer.
 The Day Pass is valid only on local service in Kansas City, Johnson County, Wyandotte County and Independence.
 The Day Pass is not valid for commuter express routes in Missouri.
 To use the Day Pass, simply swipe the pass in the reader on top of the farebox.
 On UG Transit, just show the bus operator your pass.

 Plan your Meals

-You can save time and and money at the grocery store when you plan your meals on a weekly basis allows you to map out what ingredients can be used in multiple dishes lightening the load of your grocery bags.
-Buying items that can be used in multiple dishes will lighten the load of your grocery bag.
+You can save time and and money at the grocery store when you plan your meals on a weekly basis.
+That way, you can map out what ingredients can be used in multiple dishes and lighten the load of your grocery bags.

 Make a List (and stick to it)